 The flue pipe should be inspected annually by a qualified service technician.
 Remove and clean any soot or ash found in the flue pipe.
 Inspect pipe for holes or rusted areas.
 If replacement is necessary, replace with the same size and type as required by code.
-Inspect the flue draft control device and replace if found defective.
+Inspect the flue barometric draft control and replace if found to have failed.